Nikita (TV series): Home media

 Home releases of the series are distributed through Warner Bros.
 Home Video.

 Other media

 A 3D action game based on the TV series titled Nikita Spy Training was released on iOS and Android.
 It featured sneaking, shooting, and getting in and out of drivable vehicles in the style of open world top-down open world games.
 The game has since been removed from both marketplaces.

-Reboot

-In February 2020, it was announced that a Nikita reboot series was in the early stages of development.